 1-2.
-General Physics.-Mechanics, Sound, Heat, Light, Magnetism and Electricity.
+GENERAL PHYSICS.-Mechanics, Sound, Heat, Light, Magnetism and Electricity.

-Sophomores, three hours a week of lectures and recitations and one three-hour period a week.
+Sophomores, three hours a week of lectures and recitations and one three-hour laboratory period a week.
 Credit, 8 hours.

-- 3. MECHANICS.-The mechanics of solids, liquids and gases. - Juniors, three hours of recitation and one three-hour laboratory period a week.
-Credit, 4 hours. - 4.
-Heat.-Fundamental principles of heat phenomena.
+3. MECHANICS.-The mechanics of solids, liquids and gases.

+Juniors, three hours of recitation and one three-hour laboratory period a week.
+Credit, 4 hours.

+4. HEAT.-Fundamental principles of heat phenomena.

 Juniors, three hours of recitation and one three-hour period of laboratory and problem work.

-5-6.
+Credit, 4 hours.

+5, 6.
 MAGNETISM AND ELECTRICITY.-A course in the theory of the subjects, with the solution of problems.

 Seniors, three hours of recitation and one three-hour period of laboratory and problem work.
+Credit, 4 hours each semester.